 Rosewood joins the Courchevel 1850 hotel scene

-Rosewood Courchevel Le Jardin Alpin will be opening in December 2025, and is now accepting reservations.
-The hotel will be located in the French Alps, set in the prime spot of Courchevel 1850 (with 1850 referring to the altitude, in meters).
+Rosewood Courchevel Le Jardin Alpin has opened as of December 2025.
+The hotel is located in the French Alps, set in the prime spot of Courchevel 1850 (with 1850 referring to the altitude, in meters).

-This property is opening in the form of the conversion of a previous property, with a transformation being led by French designer Tristan Auer.
+This property is opening in the form of the conversion of a previous property, with the transformation having been led by French designer Tristan Auer.
 The intent is to offer a new vision of contemporary alpine luxury, blending the grandeur of the French Alps with Rosewood’s design philosophy.

 Here’s how Radha Arora, Rosewood’s President, describes this: